The PIOB’s recommendations are based on the proposals discussed by the IAASB as of April 2020.

 The initial proposal by the IAASB to require EQRs for “significant public interest” entities, such as banks, insurance companies and pension funds, was withdrawn.

-The PIOB keeps recommending the use of the PIE concept, to ensure consistency with the Code of Ethics.
+The PIOB recommends using the PIE concept, taking into account the current IESBA project on the definition of PIEs, to ensure consistency with the Code of Ethics.

 Coordination with the IESBA on aspects related to ethical requirements

-The PIOB welcomes and supports the ongoing coordination between the IAASB and the IESBA on topics overlapping with the Code of Ethics (e.g. auditor independence, objectivity, engagement quality control reviews, cooling off period of EQCR).
+The PIOB welcomes and supports the ongoing coordination between the IAASB and the IESBA on topics overlapping with the Code of Ethics (e.g. auditor independence, objectivity, engagement quality reviews, cooling off period for Engagement Quality Reviewers, definition of PIEs).

-The requirements for EQR performance should be strengthened
+The requirements for the Engagement Quality Reviewers’ performance should be strengthened

 The PIOB acknowledges the current IAASB proposals to review the audit documentation at appropriate points in time, throughout all the stages of the engagement and on or before the date of the engagement report.

-The PIOB acknowledges that the ED explicitly addresses the Engagement Partner’s responsibility to act in the public interest when performing audit engagements.
+The PIOB acknowledges that the current proposals explicitly address the Engagement Partner’s responsibility to act in the public interest when performing audit engagements, however the objective of the standard continues to be compliance oriented (with professional standards and regulatory requirements).

 Engagement Partner’s Responsibilities

-It is not enough for the Engagement Partner to be satisfied that the firm’s policies and procedures have been complied with, but also applicable rules and regulations.
+The Engagement Partner needs to be satisfied not only that the firm’s policies and procedures have been complied with, but also applicable rules and regulations.
 If necessary, the engagement may need to be discontinued.

-The PIOB acknowledges that the ED makes a reference to the applicable legal and relevant ethical requirements, as well as the possibility to withdraw from the engagement.
+The PIOB acknowledges that the current proposals make a reference to the applicable legal and relevant ethical requirements, as well as the possibility to withdraw from the engagement.

 Importance of Group Audits

-Group audits affect the most systematically important entities, so the project could better document what are the public interest issues it intends to address.
+Group audits affect the most systematically important entities, so the project could better document the public interest issues that it intends to address.

-The IAASB has made clearer which are the key public interest issues addressed in the project (e.g. encouraging quality management at engagement level; fostering an independent and skeptical mindset of the auditor; reinforcing the communication during the audit between the group engagement team and the component auditors).
+The IAASB has clarified which key public interest issues are addressed in the project (e.g. encouraging quality management at the engagement level; fostering an independent and skeptical mindset of the auditor; reinforcing the communication during the audit between the group engagement team and the component auditors).

 The standards should make clear that close cooperation between the group auditor and the component auditors is required throughout the audit.